View All 2006 American Eagle One Hundred Dollar Platinum

 Description

 The 2006 (W) Burnished American Eagle One Hundred Dollar Platinum is a special strike platinum coin struck at the West Point Mint, part of the American Eagle One Hundred Dollar Platinum 1997 to Date series.
-With a mintage of just 3,068, this is a rare issue sought by specialists.
-The obverse features the Statue of Liberty facing forward (1997-2017), then rotating designs, while the reverse displays an eagle soaring over the sunrise (1997 bullion), with proof versions featuring annually rotating designs based on Constitutional and patriotic themes.
-Designed by John M. Mercanti/Thomas D. Rogers.
+With a mintage of 3,068, this is a rare issue — the lowest mintage among 3 mint variants, representing only 17% of total production.
+The obverse features the Statue of Liberty facing forward (1997-2017), then rotating designs and the reverse displays an eagle soaring over the sunrise (1997 bullion), with proof versions featuring annually rotating designs based on Constitutional and patriotic themes.
+A modern issue from an era of rotating coin designs, collector-focused programs, and renewed interest in numismatic artistry.
+Struck at the West Point Mint, originally a bullion depository that became a full coin production facility, specializing in commemorative and bullion issues.
+Estimated market value is approximately $6.6K.
 Struck in 99.95% platinum, weighing 31.12 grams, 32.7 mm in diameter, with a reeded edge.
 Cataloged as PCGS #21128.
-The American Platinum Eagle has been the official platinum bullion coin of the United States since 1997.
-The annually changing proof reverses create a unique collecting challenge.
-One troy ounce of .9995 fine platinum.
-Low mintages across the series create strong collector demand.

 External References